amy-tabb/CurveSkel-Tabb-Medeiros/README.md

 # CurveSkel-Tabb-Medeiros

+### Newer release in another repository
+This repository contains a stable, older release.
+Want the new one?
+Go [here](https://github.com/amy-tabb/CurveSkel-Tabb-Medeiros-2018)

 # Underlying ideas -- the paper

 This README file is to accompany code for curve skeletonization of elongated objects that may have noisy surfaces, produced by Amy Tabb and Henry Medeiros as a companion to their paper: